 The Hoosier Salon envisions a statewide environment for both visual art and its public appreciation that carries forward the grand tradition of the artists of Hoosier Group.
 Whether it is artists who remain and thrive in Indiana or those with attachments to the state who work elsewhere, the Salon is here to promote their efforts and ensure that Indiana art continues to thrive.

-2020 is the Hoosier Salon’s 96th year of serving Indiana’s artists and developing the creative community they need to thrive.
-We are and will always be the organization that truly represents Indiana Art by Indiana Artists.
+2021 is the Hoosier Salon’s 97th year of serving Indiana’s artists and developing the creative community they need to thrive.
+We are and will always be the organization that truly represents Art by Indiana Artists.
 We are one of Indiana’s oldest and most respected visual arts groups, yet we are as current as our newest member and we intend to be around and healthy to turn 100 in 2025.

 Linda Volz, New Harmony Gallery Director